- Model Numbers

 - Choose your Audio Source.
 Xbox 360 normally uses HDMI while PS3 normally uses Line.

 - In Quality Profile, the default is High Bandwidth.
 Depending upon the uplink speed of your Internet service, you may need to change to Medium or Low bandwidth.
-A jerky stream means your uplink speed is too low and you need to choose a different Quality Profile.
+A laggy or jerky stream means your uplink speed is too low and you need to choose a different Quality Profile.

 - If you would like to preview your video in StreamEez, make sure the slider under the preview window is set to 'Normal speed'.
 You should now see your video in the preview window.